Eye Expressions Logo 200px Transparent

 How is Glaucoma Diagnosed?

 Your optometrist can screen for signs of glaucoma.
 Certified optometrists can also diagnose and manage treatment.
 At Eye Expressions Optical & Optometry, we work on a case-by-case basis.
 Sometimes we will partner with an Ophthalmologist if we feel specialized care is the best route.
-These are tests that Dr. Jade & Dr. Sarah, or the referred Ophthalmologist may perform:
+These are tests that Dr. Jade or the referred Ophthalmologist may perform:

 • Tonometry (eye pressure)